Quick Overview

 Priority Upgrades:

-- Backup Solutions: Synology NAS or cloud backup for comprehensive protection
+- Backup Solutions: Synology NAS or cloud backup for immutable, offsite protection

 - Email Security: Microsoft Defender for Office 365 or similar advanced protection